 Back then, they used meat and fat from game like elk, deer, or bison and added some wild berries into the mix.
 Eventually, they shipped pemmican out and traded them with early European settlers, who used them as a long-term food source during their grueling expeditions.

 Today, pemmican is often touted as the ultimate survival food by preppers as it has high energy content and can last for years when made and stored properly.
 And no, you don’t have to hunt down an entire bison to make pemmican.
 These days, you can use red meat like beef to create it.

 The protein is dried and ground into fine powder.
 The same goes with the berries.
 Mix them in together with the rendered fat or tallow and compress them to make little bars or cakes.
 Then, they are allowed to sit and cool until they turn solid.

 And that’s it!

 Keep them in airtight containers or zip bags and store them in a cool, dry place and you’ll have yourself a reliable food source that can last for years.

 Survival bars are a staple in every bug out bag or emergency kit.
 These food products pack large amounts of calories and nutrients in a single, compact bar that’s easy to carry around and store.

-Hardtack is usually dunked in milk or coffee to soften them before consumption.
-It may not be the most enjoyable survival food you'll ever eat, but its long shelf life may want you to consider making them at home for your stash.
+Hardtack is usually dunked in milk or coffee to soften it before consumption.
+It may not be the most enjoyable survival food you’ll ever eat, but its long shelf life may want you to consider making some at home for your stash.
 Learn how in this tutorial.